Introduction

 Excessive daytime sleepiness (or EDS)

 Sufferers of narcolepsy will certainly have EDS, and it is usually the most common and obvious symptom.
-EDS is defined by persistent sleepiness, despite how much sleep a sufferer experiences at night.
+Despite how much sleep a sufferer experiences at night, EDS is defined by persistent sleepiness.

 Cataplexy